 In an industrial axial blower, the air is forced to move in an axial parallel direction to the shaft where the blades rotate.
 This design is what allows the blower to create the air pressure differential, causing continuous airflow.
 The performance of an axial fan is thereby determined by its number of blades and their shape.

 Regenerative Industrial Blowers

-Regenerative industrial blowers are also known as high flow low pressure compressed air blowers as they produce a rapid flow of compressed air with low pressure or a vacuum.
+Regenerative industrial blowers are also known as high-flow low-pressure compressed air blowers as they produce a rapid flow of compressed air with low pressure or a vacuum.
 They are designed for applications where a large volume of air is needed to be moved at low pressures.

 Industrial regenerative blowers are often oil-free, meaning that they’re easy to maintain and safe to use in environments that require high air quality like the food and beverage industry.
 Regenerative blowers create pressure through the displacement of air molecules.

 As the impeller spins, the air is drawn in and captured between the blades.
-The impeller will continue to rotate, with the air is being pushed forward, where it returns to the base of the impeller.
+The impeller will continue to rotate, with the air being pushed forward, where it returns to the base of the impeller.
 The blower conveys the air by using non-positive displacement, which traps air that is then forced to move.

 High-Speed Industrial Blowers

 High-speed industrial blowers operate at significantly high speeds that create high pressure and rapid airflow for your desired applications.
 These types of industrial blowers have an electric motor and impellers placed around the shaft to increase the volume of air being drawn in.